inato/decod/README.md

 - `decod.date`
 - `decod.is`

 Among those, `decod.is` is kinda special in that it checks that the input value not only matches the type you expect but also its actual value.
+Not that in order to do that, it only accepts values of primitive types (`string`, `number`, `boolean`, `null` or `undefined`) otherwise it would need to perform deep equality in case of complex objects or arrays.

 It's most often used in conjunction with `decod.oneOf` to decode string enums for example:

 ```ts
 type Droid = "r2d2" | "c3po";